KlementA02/flutterProject/README.md

-# flutterProject
+# notetaker

-A collection of my projects in flutter
+A new Flutter project.